Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 Creating Vertices
 -----------------

-The most basic element, a vertex, can be added with a left button mouse click while pressing :kbd:`Ctrl` when no other vertices are selected, or :kbd:`Ctrl-LMB`.
+The most basic element, a vertex, can be added with a :kbd:`Ctrl-LMB` click when no other vertices are selected.
 Because the camera space (computer screen) is two-dimensional, Blender cannot determine all three vertex coordinates from a single mouse click, so the new vertex is placed at the depth of the 3D cursor.